 Djeli Moussa Diawara

-Some of Djeli Moussa Diawara's most popular tracks include Haidara, Dakan, Fote Mogoban, Yasimika, Yékéké.
-Listen to these songs and discover more from their extensive catalog.
+Djeli Moussa Diawara's most-played tracks include Haidara, Dakan, Fote Mogoban, Yasimika, Yékéké.
+Listen to these songs and explore more from their catalog on this page.

 Djeli Moussa Diawara (also known as Jali Musa Jawara) is born in a family of griots.
 His father was a balafon player, and his mother a singer.
-His half-brother, they share the same mother, is Mory Kan...
+His half-brother, they share the same mother, is Mory Kanté.
+He then became a « jali » or « djeli », a mand...
 Read the full biography on this page.

-You can find Djeli Moussa Diawara vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Djeli Moussa Diawara vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Djeli Moussa Diawara